-The March 2018 Messenger has details on the many diverse Mini Courses to be held at Convention as well as important changes to the Constitution and Bylaws on reorganization.
+Spring 2019 The Messenger will have details on the many diverse Mini Courses to be held at Convention.

 General Council would like to thank all the interested parties that over the past two years have helped to gather information for analyzing, revising, and collaborating on the proposed changes to the governance structure and working bodies of General Convention.
 These changes are based on: 1) recommendations from the 2016–2018 Structure Review Committee (SRC); 2) 2016–2017 surveys and interviews by the SRC; 3) recommendations from the 2017 Annual Convention General Council meetings and small-group gatherings; 4) the Fall 2017 joint meeting of General Council and Cabinet; 5) input from support units; and 6) a 2018 review by the Amendments Committee.

 The proposed Constitution and Bylaw changes are printed in the Messenger (link below) and will be discussed at the 2018 Annual Convention at San Jose State University, July 1–5.
 The Executive Committee of General Council deems it ideal to amend the Constitution and Bylaws at this year’s annual convention so that the implementation can become effective immediately.
 If the amendments are approved, the convention will proceed with elections to the revised bodies of General Convention.
 If not approved, elections per the current structure will proceed.